 - Everyone is true to their word and never breaks a contract.

-- Criminals are brought to justice by the state.
+- Individuals are brought to justice by the state.

 - People are respected as is appropriate for their position in society.